mikeyk/saveourfaves-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified by [@mikeyk](https://github.com/mikeyk/)

+You'll need to copy over the src/Config.js.example file to src/Config.js and update it with your own Google Maps API key (needs Places API enabled) and a Google Analytics ID.

 ## Available Scripts

 In the project directory, you can run: